crytic/echidna/README.md

     mint(57896044618658097711785492504343953926634992332820282019728792003956564819968)
 ```

 Echidna also improved the testing of complex contracts with two cool features.
 First, it [allows initializing a fuzzing campaign with arbitrary transactions using Etheno and Truffle](https://github.com/crytic/echidna/wiki/Deployment-of-a-contract-using-Truffle,-Ganache-and-Etheno-to-test-with-Echidna).
 Second, it can test more than one contract at the same time, calling any public or external function of any tested contract.
-Use `multi-abi: true` in your configuration file to allow Echidna to test more than one contract at the same time.
+Use `multi-abi: true` in your configuration file to allow Echidna to generate transactions to call more than one contract at the same time.

 ### Configuration options